 We are taking measures to ensure the safety of our employees, contributing to SDG 3 Good Health and Well-being.

-17 PARTNERSHIPS FOR THE GOALS

-8

-7. Consumer health and safety

-The safety and health of our products is a top priority.
+The safety and healthiness of our products is a top priority.
 By providing healthy and food-safe products, we contribute to SDG 3 Good Health and Well-being.